 Strategic efforts to improve statewide business engagement remains a focus.
 This includes professional development such as Business U training and other strategies to enhance local and regional business services.
-Using input from businesses across a variety of sectors, a Business HUB landing page is now available on Illinois workNet.
-The Business Hub provides links to key information companies identified as value-added in an easy-to-use, logical layout.
-The Hub continues to be refined based on employer feedback.

 An improved understanding of business needs is a vital first step to building a better talent pipeline.
 However, just as important is the willingness of state and local workforce system leaders to adapt and change how we operate in light of an improved understanding of employers' needs.
 We described earlier the need to be nimble and responsive to business needs.
 Going forward, system leaders and staff must remain committed to continuous improvement in this area to help create long-term public-private partnerships, deeper and sustained business engagement, improved outcomes for program participants, and a workforce with the skills needed by employers2.